India Hopes US Will Allow Allies To Buy Some Iranian Oil: Report

-India hopes the US will allow its allies to continue to buy some Iranian oil instead of halting the purchases altogether from May, a source familiar with US-India talks said on Monday.
+India hopes the US will allow its allies to continue to buy some Iranian oil instead of halting the purchases altogether from May, a source familiar with the talks between the two countries said today.

 "They (the US administration) have to take care of their allies, strategic partners.
 Under sanctions from the beginning, there was talk of a gradual reduction and not going to zero on one stroke," said the source, who did not wish to be identified due to the sensitivity of the issue.